Car Accident Attorneys

 Leg, Knee and Foot injuries

-Lacerations, sprains, strains, fractures, joint dislocations, and injuries to the lower extremities including ligaments, hips, knees, or feet.
+Car accidents can also cause lacerations, sprains, strains, fractures, joint dislocations, and injuries to the lower extremities including ligaments, hips, knees, or feet.

 After you’ve taken care of your injuries, you’ll probably be left thinking, “How much is my case worth?”
 There are a lot of factors that go into how much money, if any, you may end up with at the end of your case.
 A large part of that conversation involves your “damages,” which can be divided up into two categories.

-Damages in this category are things that are reasonably easy to identify and prove.
+First, economic damages are reasonably easy to identify and prove.
 They include things like medical bills, damage to property that you had to pay to replace or fix, and any lost wages from not being able to work.

 Who is at Fault?

-In most accidents, the fault will be assigned to one or more of the drivers involved.
+First, in most accidents, the fault will be assigned to one or more of the drivers involved.

-In certain cases, it may be possible that the city was at fault in an accident.
+Next, in certain cases, it may be possible that the city was at fault in an accident.
 An example of this would be if a city did not make reasonable efforts to maintain a stoplight in working order, and that broken stoplight ended up causing a collision.

-In states with a “dram shop” law, a bar or drinking establishment may be held liable for the injuries in an accident.
+Plus, in states with a “dram shop” law, a bar or drinking establishment may be held liable for the injuries in an accident.
 These laws hold bars liable if they served a patron who was obviously intoxicated who then went on to cause a car accident while under the influence.

 2. Gather Information